m-azra3l/StringComparer/README.md

 ## Requirements

-This application is written in C# using dotnet 7 and requires the .NET Framework to run.
+This application is written in C# using .NET 7 and requires the .NET Framework to run.

 ## Author